ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 ```

 Here, we refactored `Expr` to move the `Type` and `Coercion` constructors out to `Arg`.
-It would also be possible to proceed by defining `type Arg b = (Maybe CodeGenRep, Expr b)`, and enforce the invariant that the first element is `Nothing` iff the second element is `Type` or `Coercion`; however, this seems more error-prone.
+To avoid this refactoring, we could instead define `type Arg b = (Maybe CodeGenRep, Expr b)`, and enforce the invariant that the first element is `Nothing` iff the second element is `Type` or `Coercion`.
+This seems more error-prone, however.

 Note that we don't change `Bind` as only the `BoxedRep Lifted` representation is allowed there.